 (CUSTOMER)

-APPENDIX "1"

-TO
+APPENDIX “1” TO

 COMPRESSION SERVICES AGREEMENT

-INSURANCE REQUIREMENTS

-Workers Compensation Insurance and Employer's Liability Insurance covering employees engaged in operations hereunder in compliance with all applicable state and federal law.
-This policy shall be endorsed to provide: all states coverage, voluntary compensation coverage and occupational disease.

-Workers Compensation Statutory

-Employers Liability $1,000,000 Each Accident (Minimum)

-Commercial General Liability Insurance with minimum limits of liability of not less than $1,000,000 per occurrence/aggregate combined single limit for bodily injury and property damage.
-This policy shall be endorsed to provide coverage for: explosion, collapse and underground damage hazards, contractual liability; and products and completed operations.

-Comprehensive Automobile Liability Insurance covering all owned, hired or non-owned vehicles with minimum limits of liability of not less than $ 1,000,000 per occurrence/aggregate combined single limit for bodily injury and property damage.

-Excess Umbrella Liability Insurance, in excess of the coverages required in (a), (b) and (c) above, with a combined single limit of not less than $4,000,000 per occurrence.
+ASSETS

-APPENDIX 2
+APPENDIX “2”

 TO

 COMPRESSION PURCHASE AGREEMENT

 OPERATING SCHEDULE

 1. Gas Control Coordination

 a.
 Change Requests.
 Contractor shall provide the Services requested by Customer either orally or in writing from time to time to make changes in the operation of the Equipment ("Change Requests"), including, without limitation, station set point changes, starting up the Equipment, shutting down the Equipment, and response to station alarms or to abnormal conditions.
 There shall be no limit to the number of Change Requests which may be made by Customer hereunder; provided, upon request by Contractor, Customer shall prioritize the then outstanding Change Requests.
 Contractor shall provide Customer written notice of the name and at least two contact numbers of the designated representative(s) of Contractor for each scheduled location to receive Change Requests, and furnish to Customer written notice of any change thereto (each, an "On-call Representative").
 Contractor shall endeavor to achieve a response time to Change Requests of 30 minutes from the time Contractor's On-call Representative receives the Change Request to compliance therewith (the "Response Period"); provided, Contractor shall meet a response time not to exceed 60 minutes.
 Within the Response Period Contractor shall provide Customer a telephonic confirmation of compliance, or if compliance has not then been achieved, the detailed reasons therefor.